What is the unemployment rate in Minnesota right now?

 Refreshed monthly

-Unemployment in Minnesota was at 4.5% in April 2026.
-That's unchanged from the month before.
+Unemployment in Minnesota was at 4.4% in May 2026.
+That's a 0.1 percentage point decrease from the month before.
 The unemployment rate is the percentage of people in the labor force who are actively looking for work but not currently employed.
 It's a common way to measure the health of the job market and economy.

 of the labor force was unemployed in Minnesota